Art Toronto

 I think the artists whom I’ve curated into the place to which we return all explore home in ways that are intimately bound up in their lived experiences.

 Still for others, home is land/territory, a physical terrain, a “homeland.”
-Homeland can be so complicated, most especially for colonized peoples and/or peoples affected by imperialism and capitalism, both past and present.
+Homeland can be so complicated, most especially for colonized peoples and/or peoples experiencing the ongoing effects imperialism and capitalism.
 So many emotions come into play when trying to process connection/disconnection, memory/nostalgia, etc.

-I think visitors will happen upon some artworks in Focus which might, on the surface connote the quotidian “things” we see in home spaces, but they are imbued with far more layered meanings.
+I think visitors will happen upon some artworks in the exhibition which might, on the surface connote the quotidian “things” we see in home spaces, but they are imbued with far more layered meanings.

 Artist consent has been at the forefront of your curatorial decision-making, I wondered if you could explain why this is important to you and how it informs your process?